Couplings and Strong Approximations to Time Dependent Empirical Processes Based on I.I.D. Fractional Brownian Motions: Abstract

 \section{Abstract}

-We define a time dependent empirical process based on $n$ independent fractional Brownian motions and establish strong approximations to it by Gaussian processes.
-They lead to strong approximations and functional laws of the iterated logarithm for the quantile or inverse of this empirical process.
-They are obtained via time dependent Bahadur--Kiefer representations.
+We define a time dependent empirical process based on $n$ i.i.d.~fractional Brownian motions and establish Gaussian couplings and strong approximations to it by Gaussian processes.
+They lead to functional laws of the iterated logarithm for this process.